hrafov/jUnitTestingBattleship/README.md

 Here we use Java language.
 At the first step, we program only the part of the game, where users fought with a computer, and a computer not doing its moves.
 And at the start, here is only console variant of the game without UI.

-There is UI realisation from some good people - http://en.battleship-game.org/
+There is a good UI realisation from some people - http://en.battleship-game.org/